kukoljS/4K-kod-filozofija/README.md

 # 4K-kod-filozofija
-A basic encription algorithm that generates
+A basic algorithm that encrypts a message based on a key chosen by the user The message can then be decrypted by another user with the same key